AyelaIsrarHaqqani/DEP/README.md

 Hello!
-This is my 3rd task of DEP internship
+The folllowing are the tasks related to my DEP internship.